mCRL2org/mCRL2/doc/sphinx/source/user_manual/articles/basic_modelling.rst

-As soon as the sort that is used in combination with the ``sum`` operator has infinitely many basic elements, the branching degree of a state may become infinite, as illustrated by Figure~\ref{fig:nats}.
+As soon as the sort that is used in combination with the ``sum`` operator has infinitely many basic elements, the branching degree of a state may become infinite, as illustrated by figure :ref:`nats`.
 Since each mCRL2 expression is finite, we can no longer give an equivalent expression using only the plus operator.

+.. _nats:
 .. list-table:: Transitions ``num`` with all possible even natural number
                 parameters.